- Workforce management

 2. Offer non-traditional incentives

-One way to address the issue of a low budget is to offer your employees non-traditional or non-monetary incentives.
+One way to address the issue of a low budget is to offer your employees non-traditional or non-monetary incentives, such as meal vouchers through a expense management system.
 This could include perks like a more flexible working environment, a fantastic company culture, allowing a variety of training and learning opportunities and the ability to grow with the company.

 3. Draft your employer's USP